o3de/o3de.org/content/docs/userguide/gems/structure.md

 ---
-description: ' Learn how &ALYlong; gems are structured and the files that you can modify to customize gems for your game. '
+description: ' Learn how Amazon Lumberyard gems are structured and the files that you can modify to customize gems for your game. '
 title: Gem Structure
 ---